tbarabosch/quincy/README.md

+**NOTE**: unfortunately, I lack the time to offer technical support for this project as of now.
+The project has aged and after over five years there are issues with dependencies.
+The general idea of the project should still be valid and could be reimplemented with modern libraries.
+As a consequence, I archive the project.

 # General

 Quincy is a memory forensic tool that detects Host-Based Code Injection Attacks (HBCIAs) in memory dumps.
 This is the prototpye implementation of Quincy referenced in the paper "Quincy: Detecting Host-Based Code Injection Attacks in Memory Dumps" published at [DIMVA 2017](https://itsec.cs.uni-bonn.de/dimva2017/).